 POA documents allow a person (the principal) to decide in advance whom they trust and want to act on their behalf should they become incapable of making decisions for themselves.
 The person who acts on behalf of the principal is called the agent.

 From there, it is important to distinguish between the two main types of POA: medical and financial.

 A medical POA (also known as healthcare POA) gives a trustworthy friend or family member (the agent) the ability to make decisions about the care the principal receives if they are incapacitated.
 A financial POA gives an agent the ability to make financial decisions on behalf of the principal.
 It is common to appoint one person to act as an agent for both financial and healthcare decisions, but in some cases it may be wise to separate the two.

 What Can a POA Do?

 The powers of an appointed agent can be broad or narrow, depending on how the POA document is written.
-Here are a few examples of the kinds of decisions each type of POA can make.
+Here are a few examples of the kinds of decisions an agent can make with each type of POA.